DecLearn/declearn/docs/user-guide/client_sampling.md

 derived from its last / past local training(s), and optionnaly using the global model metadata (e.g. weights).
-- if you are able to define your criterion (e.g. through a math formula) and compute a float-valued score from it (a higher score = a better client)
+- if you are able to define your criterion (e.g. through a math formula) and compute a float-valued score from it (a higher score = a better client).

-To understand what is possible with a `Criterion`, a useful resource can be to refer to the documentation and code of the existing `Criterion` subclasses.
+To understand what is possible with a `Criterion`, the documentation and code of the existing `Criterion` subclasses may be valuable resources.

 #### Inheriting from `Criterion`
 To define your own criterion, you must create a subclass of `Criterion`.
 When doing so, the following steps are mandatory :
-- Defining a string class attribute `name` with a value matching your class name, e.g. `train_time` for the class `TrainTimeCriterion`.
+- Defining a string class attribute `name` with a value matching your class name, e.g. `"train_time"` for the class `TrainTimeCriterion`.
-- Implementing the method `compute` in which your criterion-based selection logic will be defined.
+- Implementing the method `compute` in which your criterion-based selection logic is defined.

 See the `Criterion` API reference and subclasses implementation for more details.

+### Implementing a new ClientSampler

 #### When is it needed ?
 You may need to define your own client sampler if you want a specific strategy